jannpf/maoarm/README.md

 **Was wollt ihr denn?**

 This repo contains code for controlling the movement of the robotic arm RoArm-M2-S based on the obtained computer vision data.
-In a cat-like way (whatever that is, we'll figure out).
+In a cat-like way (this includes nasty character and a 3D-printed cat head).

-The idea of this project is to attach a camera to the robotic arm in order to recognize faces and gestures, and use this information to update the movement mode of the arm.
-The arm is originally designed to move the camera in the direction of the detected face, but also supports different movement modes, based on the current mood of the cat character.
+The idea of this project is to attach a camera to the robotic arm to detect faces and gestures, and use this information to update the movement mode of the arm.
+Originally, the arm only moved the camera in the direction of the detected face.
+Now, the project also supports different movement modes, based on the current mood of the cat character.
 Yes, there is an underlying character defining the movement style :)

 **Current features**:
 * Cross-platform compatibility
-* PID-like movement control
+* PID movement control
 * Face and gesture recognition
 * Support of 2 face detection algorithms
 * Recognition of 7 gestures (including middle finger :sunglasses:)